The perks and pitfalls of acting early on that entrepreneurial spirit.

 College is an excellent environment in which to promote your business.
 You’ve got an audience of thousands, who already have a connection with you as peers, professors, and friends.
 What’s more is that there aren’t many degrees of separation in such a cohort, so word-of-mouth buzz is bound to spread.
 You’ve also got a tech-savvy bunch, ready to circulate your business via social media.

-The risk of starting your business early is relatively low.
+The risk of starting your small business early is relatively low.
 In fact, you can probably fail and do so comfortably.
 No matter what, it will be an invaluable learning experience.
 But you do want it to be successful from the start, so it’s important not to lose focus with a cavalier attitude toward your business.
 Take the time to think it through, ask for advice, and build a business plan before you make any of those initial moves.

 So: should you start your small business while you’re still in the thick of academia?
 Yes!
 The perks outweigh the risks, and even the risks aren’t all that risky.
 You’re surrounded by more support than you may have after university.
 Between friends, professors, and the community as a whole that you’ve gotten to know over the years, your social resources are seemingly infinite.
 Your business resources are strong too, what with being in an environment built for learning and productivity and all.
 Just be sure to weigh the pros and cons and have a solid plan before you get started.